trishume/sympy-wiki-with-svn/Tips.md

     return n1 + n2
 ```

 - SymPy has a lovely Geometry tool.
-To declare points, use the function Point(x, y).
-Most other functions are self-explanatory, such as Triangle(point1, point2, point3), and Circle(centerpoint, radius).
+To declare points, use <pointname> = Point(x, y).
+Most other objects are self-explanatory, such as Triangle(point1, point2, point3), and Circle(centerpoint, radius).

 # Advanced